How to Say Excuse Me in English (With Context Examples)

 Last updated: March 8, 2026

-Learning how to say "excuse me" in English might seem simple at first, but there's actually a lot more to it than you'd think.
+Learning how to say "excuse me" in English might seem simple at first, but there's actually a lot more to it than what most English learners might think.
 The phrase changes meaning depending on the situation, your tone of voice, and even which English-speaking country you're in.
-Whether you need to get someone's attention, apologize for bumping into someone, or ask someone to repeat what they just said, knowing when and how to use "excuse me" will make you sound way more natural.
 Let's break down all the different contexts so you can use this phrase like a native speaker.

 What "excuse me" actually means